section-engineering-education/engineering-education/content/authors/fred-benson/index.md

   - url: /engineering-education/authors/fred-benson/avatar.jpg
 ---

 Fred is a Computer Engineering student with passion in Web development and Andriod Software Programming.
-He is a full-stack web developer with proficiency in ReactJS, NodeJS and Python.
-He loves contributing to open source project, making friend and listening to good music
+He is a full-stack web-developer with proficiency in ReactJS, NodeJS and Python.
+He loves contributing to open source projects, making new friends and listening to good music.